At the Vitra Design Museum, the “documentary design” of Christien Meindertsma

 cover image: “Christien Meindertsma: Beyond the Surface”, Installation view © Vitra Design Museum, photo: Bettina Matthiessen.

-Meindertsma belongs to a new generation of designers – mostly coming from Northern Europe – who look at design in a different way, by investigating and questioning how products are currently manufactured, commercialized, and used; as well as by challenging the conceptual and economical models behind such processes.
+Meindertsma belongs to a new generation of designers – mostly coming from Northern Europe – who look at design differently, by investigating and questioning how products are currently manufactured, commercialized, and used; as well as by challenging the conceptual and economic models behind such processes.

 “Christien Meindertsma: Beyond the Surface”, Installation view © Vitra Design Museum, photo: Bettina Matthiessen.